Hoopfest: 3 on 3 Street Basketball at a World Class Level

 The buzz around the Inland NW this spring involved one of basketball’s greats: Kareem Abdul Jabar would open Hoopfest this year.

-For the uninitiated, Hoopfest is Spokane, Washington’s claim to fame in the sporting world.
+FOR THE UNINITIATED, Hoopfest is Spokane, Washington’s claim to fame in the sporting world.
 The downtown area transforms into linear lines of asphalt basketball courts the last weekend of June.

 This year one of the game’s icons, Kareem Abdul Jabar, was coming to the largest 3 on 3 street basketball tournament on the planet.
 His quote the night he hit town pretty much sums up the event: “I’ve never known a town to give itself up to gym rats.”